-30.0 Introduction
+35.0 Introduction

-- 30.1 Each school recognises that consensual and non-consensual sharing of nude and semi-nude images and videos is a growing concern amongst professionals and parents as it can expose children to risks, particularly if the imagery is shared further.
+- 35.1 Each school recognises that consensual and non-consensual sharing of nude and semi-nude images and videos is a growing concern amongst professionals and parents as it can expose children to risks, particularly if the imagery is shared further.
 It can lead to embarrassment, bullying and increased vulnerability to sexual exploitation.
-Producing and sharing images of under 18's is also illegal. - 30.2 There is no clear definition of what is 'sexting' and indeed many professionals, young people and parents have different interpretations ranging from sending flirty messages to sending nude or seminude photographs via mobiles or over the internet.
+Producing and sharing images of under 18's is also illegal. - 35.2 There is no clear definition of what 'sexting' is and indeed many professionals, young people and parents have different interpretations ranging from sending flirty messages to sending nude or seminude photographs via mobiles or over the internet.
 The term sexting is now referred to as consensual and non-consensual sharing of nude and semi-nude images and /or videos.
-KCSIE 2023 - 30.3 This guidance is based on UKCIS Sharing nudes and semi-nudes: advice for education settings working with children and young people 2020.
-The full guidance is located at: UKCIS Guidance 2020
+KCSIE 2024 - 35.3 This guidance is based on UKCIS Sharing nudes and semi-nudes: advice for education settings working with children and young people 2024.
+The full guidance is located at: UKCIS 2024